sse-secure-systems/connaisseur/docs/validators/notaryv1.md

 ## Basic usage

-In order to validate signatures using Notary, you will either need to create signing keys and signed images yourself or extract the public root key of other images and configure Connaisseur via `validators[*].trust_roots[*].key` in `helm/values.yaml` to pin trust to those keys.
+In order to validate signatures using Notary, you will either need to create signing keys and signed images yourself or extract the public root key of other images and configure Connaisseur via `validators[*].trustRoots[*].key` in `helm/values.yaml` to pin trust to those keys.
 Both is described below.
 However, there is also step-by-step instructions for using Notary in the [getting started guide](../getting_started.md).